Aircraft Electrical Diagram

 All of this is connected through several meters (kilometers in large aircraft) of wire and connectors, attached to the airframe with insulation material as cushion clamps, ty-wraps and what not.

 Even for the private pilot it pays to have some basic knowledge of the electrical systems of his or her aircraft, which could be a life saver in case of an emergency.

 Volts are not Amps.
 You can compare it to water flow, where volts is the water pressure and amps is the amount of water thats flowing when the faucet is opened.
 You can then think of the faucet as a variable resistor.

 Volts, Amps & Ohms Law

 The characteristics of electrical measurement are expressed in volts (force) and amps (current).
 To have a flow (current) of electrons, we need a force (volts) to push them around the circuit.
-The higher this force, the higher the number of electrons at the negative terminal and the higher the voltage.
+The higher this force, the higher the number of electrons at the negative terminal and the higher the voltage or electrical pressure.

 The amount of electrons flowing through the circuit is called amperage (amps) and is directly proportional with the voltage and inversely proportional with the resistance in that circuit.